AlEscher/HumanBenchmarkBot/README.md

 ## Requirements

 ### Tesseract OCR
-Most scripts use [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) in order to recognize the text on the website.
+Most single scripts use [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) in order to recognize the text on the website.
 [Here](https://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-w64-setup-v4.1.0-bibtag19.exe) is an installer for Windows
+If you use the BenchmarkBot, you will only need Chrome and a chromedriver

 ### Python
 I'm using Python 3.7.2